 Clinical Training Site 2013-2014:

-Alicia Ottati is a third year graduate student in the Clinical Psychology program.
+Alicia Ottati is a fourth year graduate student in the Clinical Psychology program.
 She earned her bachelor's degree at Campbell University in 1997 and her master's degree at the University of North Dakota in 2009.
 She is a Major in the United States Air Force and has deployed twice to Southwest Asia.
 Her research interest is in the development of clinically relevant instruments that evaluate problem areas and long- term functional outcomes in cancer survivors.
 Her dissertation is focused on the comparison of the predictive utility of neural network modeling and multiple linear modeling regarding unmet needs in cancer survivors.
 Alicia can be reached at firstname.lastname@example.org.